-Figure 2: The rise in temperature as heat is added at the same rate to equal masses of aluminium and water heat, as it is specific to each type of substance.
+Figure 2: The rise in temperature as heat is added at the same rate to equal masses of aluminium and water

 In Figure 2 you can see that the temperature of water rises much more slowly than that of aluminium.
 This is because all the thermal energy absorbed causes the metal to rise in temperature.
 Water molecules can rotate and vibrate because water is a liquid.
 This means that atoms can absorb kinetic energy without reflecting it as a rise in temperature of the substance.